 For more info on the early years of the stallions, see the Piber website.

-The very best (about six each year) transfer to Vienna, where they enter a training program which lasts up to eight years before the stallions are considered suitable for public performances.
+The very best (about six each year) transfer to a training program which lasts up to eight years before the stallions are considered suitable for public performances.
 Each horse has its own specialty – so it’s trained for a specific move.

 Though a horse might work with apprentices and senior riders, each has its own designated (student) rider and the two form a lifelong partnership.
 For more on the training program, see the Spanish Riding School website.

-There are around 60 stallions at the school at any one time.
+There are a few dozen stallions at the school at any one time.
 Though they work hard, they live an opulent lifestyle (for a horse).
-Each has a stable measuring 3m by 3m, with 24 hour supervision.
+Each has a large stable with 24 hour supervision.
 They eat organic food, have their own dedicated city water supply, and the facilities include a solarium should they feel a little tired after a performance…

-In the summer they get a holiday in the country at Heldenberg, Lower Austria.
+In the summer, the stallions get a holiday in the country at Heldenberg, Lower Austria, which also doubles as a training centre for the younger horses.
 Retirement age is about 25, and because of their fitness, genetics and healthy upbringing, the stallions may live until 35.